 Costa Rica is peppered with small communities of expats who move for the country’s rich biodiversity, beautiful coastlines, and relaxed lifestyle.

 In August 2021, the Costa Rican president, Carlos Alvarado, signed a law to help attract digital nomads with a one-year-long visa scheme for qualified remote workers.
-The one-year visa will also be able to be extended for an additional year, workers will be exempt from paying local taxes and will be able to live like a local, with a bank account and the ability to drive on a foreign license.
+The one-year visa can also be able to be extended for an additional year, workers will be exempt from paying local taxes on foreign-earned income, and can legally drive in Costa Rica using their foreign driver’s license.
+Additionally, they have the option to open a local bank account.

-In order to apply for this digital nomad visa scheme, you must be able to provide evidence of a stable monthly salary and a fixed income of more than $3,000 over the past year.
+In order to apply for this digital nomad visa scheme, you must be able to provide evidence of a stable monthly salary of $3,000 each month.
 If the applicant would like to apply with a partner or family, the joint income must be $4,000 or more per month.
 The income needs to be sustained remotely from Costa Rica.
 Applicants must also obtain health insurance to cover all parties throughout the duration of their stay.
-As of August 2021, the amount of the new visa is yet to be announced.
+Visa application fee costs $190 USD.

 Europe